Campus Risbergska: Campus Risbergska

 In 2015, Örebro Municipality presented a proposal that Risbergska Gymnasium should be closed.
 This was because the high school had approximately 350 students on premises that could accommodate approximately 1,400 students.
 After the spring semester of 2016, the school was closed and in the autumn its students were transferred to other high schools in the city.

 The decision was made to use the building for the municipality's adult education service (komvux), which had previously been spread across several different locations.
 After a renovation, the newly renamed Campus Risbergska was inaugurated in November 2017.
 A 'learning centre' to aid students, including those at university, opened at Risbergska in 2018.

-2025 shooting

-On 4 February 2025, a school shooting occurred at Campus Risbergska.
-Eleven people were killed, including the perpetrator, and twelve others were injured.
+On 4 February 2025, a shooting occurred on campus.
 The school was closed for several months following this and reopened in August 2025.

 Courses

 Campus Risbergska caters to adults over the age of 20 and offers primary and secondary education, Swedish for immigrants courses, vocational training and special education.
 All courses are provided free of charge and students can apply for financial support from CSN.